Particle shells from relativistic bubble walls: Shell momentum loss

 where we have also given the approximate solution in the limit $\gamma_{\rm w} \Tn \gg \pxw$.
 Clearly then a small deflection of the incoming bath particle is sufficient to reverse the reflected particle.
 The minimum momentum transfer squared needed to reverse the momentum of reflected shell particles is then

 Note this is far below the COM energy squared $\hat{s} = 2 p_{1} \cdot p_{2} = 4 \gamma_{\rm w} \Tn \pxw$.
 The COM momentum is likewise found in the massless limit $\pcm^{2} = \hat{s}/4$.

-\paragraph{M\o{}ller scattering.} We assume a matrix element inspired by $t-$channel gauge boson exchange, as in M\o{}ller scattering in regular QED, see Fig.~\ref{fig:feynmann_diagram}-left, and consider the leading contribution in the $\hat{t} \to 0$ limit
+\paragraph{M\o{}ller scattering.} We assume a spin-averaged matrix element inspired by $t-$channel gauge boson exchange, as in M\o{}ller scattering in regular fermionic (or scalar) QED, see Fig.~\ref{fig:feynmann_diagram}-left, and consider the leading contribution in the ($\hat{t} \to 0$, $\hat{u}\to -\hat{s}$) limit